Boston Family Immigration Attorneys

 After My Fiancé And I Get Married, What Happens Next?

-After you and your fiancé marry each other, your new spouse will have to file for adjustment of status with the USCIS to become a lawful permanent resident.
-While the application is pending, your spouse can concurrently apply for work authorization.
+After you and your fiancé marry, your spouse must file for adjustment of status with USCIS to become a lawful permanent resident.
+While this application is being processed, your spouse can apply for work authorization, allowing them to work in the U.S. while waiting for the adjustment to be approved.
+This process typically takes six to nine months.

 Your spouse will be able to work and travel in and out of the country with their permanent resident card.
-Your spouse will be considered a conditional resident because your spouse and you have only been married for less than two years.
+Your spouse will be considered a conditional resident because you and your spouse have been married for less than two years.

 Once the conditions are removed, your spouse is no longer a “conditional” resident and can enjoy the benefits of lawful permanent residency for the rest of their life or apply for U.S. citizenship once they are eligible.

-To schedule a consultation with Toland Law, LLC and learn more about your legal options, contact our office by phone at (781) 819-3647 or fill out the contact form on our website.
+To schedule a consultation with Toland Law, LLC, and learn more about your legal options, contact us at (857) 347-3701 .